Review of The Gallows Pole by Benjamin Myers

 This spring, we saw the error of our ways, and The Gallows Pole duly arrived in a lockdown book bundle.
 We both devoured it in rapid succession And here’s why.

-A Brutal Tale of the Crag Valley Coiners
+A hard Tale of the Crag Valley Coiners

 The gang was led by their self-acclaimed king, David Hartley, and his family.
 They oversaw the ‘coining’ operation, had a ring of protection that demanded respect from the men who followed them, and were happy to use whatever means necessary to keep their highly illegal and secretive work secure.